cloudetm/microservices/21-languages/03-python/02-videos/02-introduction-to-flask/01-intro-flask/04-jinja2-templates/03-if-statement/README.md

-# jinja2 template - access dictionary
+# jinja2 template - if statement

-> access dictionary
+> if statement

 app.py